 The technology used for the routers can also impact how far your WiFi can reach.
 Modern routers with 802.11n or 802.11ac classifications on 2.4Ghz bands can theoretically only reach about 25m indoors.
 While older, slower, routers on the 802.11a classification generally might have a better range, but at the expense of speed.

 If you’re experiencing slow speeds and drop outs and your modem is rather old, it might be worth considering a new modem.
 The WiFi technology in devices, such as computers, can also have an impact on how solid the performance of the WiFi connection is, so keep this in mind if you have unreliable WiFi.

 What can obstruct or impact a WiFi signal?

-Walls and other obstructions can block the signal and prevent WiFi from reaching certain parts of the home, especially if the router is placed near a wall.
-Ensure your router is in a fairly unobstructed part of the home and in a position as central to WiFi-connected devices as possible.
+- Walls and obstructions: These can block the signal and prevent WiFi from reaching certain parts of the house, especially if the router is placed near a wall.
+To avoid this, ensure your router is in a fairly unobstructed part of the home and in a position as central as possible.

-The direction of your device can also impact how strong a signal you have — holding your smartphone away from the router can make your signal drop a bar or two, but a directional antenna can help to reduce this.
+- Antennas and direction: The direction of your device can also impact how much of a range your WiFi signal has, but a directional antenna can help reduce this.